Their Small Size:

 Despite their cuteness and smallness, Babydolls are hardy.
 They are one of the ancient breeds which means they are not as prone to many of the problems associated with modern breeds.
 They are resistant to foot rot and intestinal parasites.
 They are good at foraging and do well on small amounts of good quality hay.
 The ewes often have twins and generally lamb without difficulty.

 They have a strong flocking instinct, so tend to not wander.
 Their life span is typically 12 to 16 years.
 Although they are short, they are actually quite stout.
-They will impress you with their strength if you ever need to work on one before it has learned to trust you!
+They will impress you with their strength if you ever need to work on one, especially before it has learned to trust you!
 Babydolls have only two aggressive moves.
 One, is to butt another with its head (they are naturally polled, which means they do not have horns).
 You will occasionally see this when they both want to eat the same food.
 The other move is to stomp a front foot.
 This is always in response to perceived danger–strange dog, etc. It always strikes me as funny, since they are truly so defenseless–but I’ve seen lone dogs back off several times, so it must make them think twice.
 (Dogs are the most common predator of sheep, so always be mindful of how things can turn out, especially if you ever see dogs running loose in your area.)
 Even though Babydolls are hardy, they obviously should be routinely checked and cared for to offset any potential problems early.